egypt-shops/xshop-docs/README.md

 - make sure you're on `develop` branch `$ git checkout develop`
 - if you already have the repo, make sure you have latest updates `$ git pull origin develop`
 - branch out `$ git checkout -b new_branch_name`
-- write your text
+- write your text/code
 - push to GitHub `$ git push origin new_branch_name`
   - if you push you'll find a link in the terminal, click on it to make a PR
-- go to GitHub, the repo page, and make a PR (Google it.)
+- go to GitHub, the repo page, and make a PR (Google it if you don't know how.)